So, you decided that your business needed more traffic.

 Don’t forget to check every day/week/month how your ads are doing.

-Stop the less performing ones, create new ad variations to test or increase/decrease budget on your campaigns based on performance.
+Stop the less performing ones, and create new ad variations to test or increase/decrease the budget on your campaigns based on performance.

 We might write in the near future an article about daily/weekly optimizations to keep high performance!

 Of course, if you have no time to deal with all of these, we will be more than happy to take care of your Google Ad campaigns or other PPC campaigns.

 Good marketing to you all!